National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/Features.md

 * Support for pagination
 ### Kafka
 * Ability to send out information in response to a query (??) as a message in a Kafka stream

-## Aspects

-## Deployment
-This is about the mechanisms available for deploying software to a cloud environment.
-1. Docker
-1. CI/CD
-1. Kubernetes

-## Platform
-This is the design and scripts for setting up IANodes in cloud environments.
-1. Local (shell script, written instructions)
-1. AWS Terraform - scripts to configure an instance in AWS
-1. Feature set support
-  1. Support for Minimal feature set
-  1. Support for Single feature set
-  1. Support for Distributed feature set
-1. Scale
-  1. Minimal arrangement, single instance of server, no load balancing, no public access
-  1. Load balanced, no public access
-  1. Load balanced with access by Demonstrator apps across internet
-1. Azure - ditto for Azure

-## Test instance
-This is the existence of instances running in cloud environments and available for testing purposes.
-1. Local
-1. AWS EC2
-1. Cognito
-1. Support for Kubernetes
-1. Support for Kafka (EKS)
-1. Azure
-1. AD
-1. Support for Kubernetes
-1. Support for Kafka

-## Automated testing
-1. IANode
-1. Unit
-1. System
-1. Load
-1. NodeNet
-1. IANodes in AWS only
-1. IANodes in AWS and Azure

-## Developer documentation
-1. Platform decided and available
-1. Running IANode content
-1. Content on running locally
-1. Content on running in AWS
-1. Content on running in Azure
-1. ...

-## Management
-1. Git repositories private
-1. Change request management
-1. Git repositories public
-1. Governance
-1. ...